csswizardry/CSS-Guidelines/index.md

     /*ul*/.nav {}

-By commenting out the trailing element, we can still leave it to be read, but avoid qualifying and increasing the specificity of the selector.
+By commenting out the leading element, we can still leave it to be read, but avoid qualifying and increasing the specificity of the selector.

 ### Naming